Miley Cyrus Gets Sexy In Spandex & Cowboy Boots

 As previously reported by The Inquisitr, Miley Cyrus has been very busy over the past few months.
 In addition to appearing on Saturday Night Live, she also married the love of her life, Liam Hemsworth.

 The couple said their vows at their Nashville home.
-Liam recently opened up about their surprise wedding, and how they try to keep their lives as private as they can, despite being in the spotlight due to their demanding careers.
+Liam recently opened up about their surprise wedding, and how they try to keep their lives as private as they can — despite being in the spotlight due to their demanding careers.

 “We just try to keep as much of it private as we can.
 A lot of things we can’t control obviously, but I think not buying into the things that are maybe said about us.
 I was just saying in the car over here, I think I’ve been fake married about 9,000 times before my actual real marriage.
 I got so many texts when it actually did happen from friends like, ‘Is it real this time or is it still fake?’
 ‘No, it’s actually real this time,'” Hemsworth recently revealed of his marriage to Cyrus.